magento/devdocs/guides/v1.0/extension-dev-guide/package_module.md

 1. Navigate to your extension directory, with the `composer.json` file in the root, and make it a new git repository.
 See the [GitHub documentation](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) for details.
 2. When you have committed and pushed your extension to your GitHub repository, you can either:
   * Use [Composer to refer to it directly](https://getcomposer.org/doc/05-repositories.md#vcs), or
-  * Use the following steps to refer to the package through Packagist
+  * Use the following steps to refer to the package through Packagist.
     1. Register an account at [packagist.org](https://packagist.org/).
     2. Click the Submit Package button and paste your GitHub repository link.
-Packagist will automatically gather the information from the extension's `composer.json` file and link it to the GitHub repository, allowing you to reference the package as `vendor/extension` without any additional repository information, as is required solely using GitHub.
+Packagist automatically gathers the information from the extension's `composer.json` file and link it to the GitHub repository, allowing you to reference the package as `vendor/extension` without any additional repository information, as is required solely using GitHub.

 <h3 id="private_repos">Hosting on a private packaging repository</h3>

 1. Set up your own Composer packaging repository using a system such as [Satis](https://getcomposer.org/doc/articles/handling-private-packages-with-satis.md) or [Toran](https://toranproxy.com/).
 2. Create the package in a way similar to the described above.
 3. Submit/register the package on your own repository.
 For example, it can be hosted as a reference to a code repository or submitted as a zip-archive.
-4. To use the private packaging repository in a project, add the following to your `composer.json`:
+4. To use the private packaging repository in a project, add the following to your `composer.json`file:

 {% highlight JSON %}